Botswana, or officially – Republic of Botswana, is located in Southern Africa.

 The amazing nature and beautiful animals will astonish you.

-There are elephants every way you turn and there absolutely nothing better than the sight of these huge mammals walking around and enjoying their habitat.
+There are elephants every way you turn and there is absolutely nothing better than the sight of these huge mammals walking around and enjoying their habitat.

 Nature is the main reason many people visit Botswana – to see the animals up close and see first-hand how successful the people in Botswana are in preserving the wildlife.